 Bragging about your upcoming trip online might seem harmless, but snapping a photo of your boarding pass is a definite don’t.
 Sure, your followers already know your name—and they might even know your destination—but according to Brian Krebs, author and founder of Krebsonsecurity.com, which specializes in investigative stories on cyber crime and computer security, other personal data is at risk.
 Your frequent flyer card and passenger name record (PNR) could be jeopardized with a social post.
 With a little finagling, hackers can access your earned miles, phone number, date of birth, and even passport data.
 Based on your booking number, criminals can also find out when you leave and return.
 Knowing that no one is home could entice burglars to break in while you’re away.
-Learn other surprising rules for staying safe while traveling.

 Posting photos of paychecks, credit cards, and wads of cash is just asking for trouble.
 Aside from being in poor taste, doing so increases the chances of you getting mugged.
 Also steer clear of photos (or captions) that give away financial information such as the name of your bank.